+'''

+THEU 101 Introduction to Theatre (3)

 THEU 105 Stagecraft (3)

-THEU 181 Practicum in Theatre Production (1) \\
+THEU 181 Practicum in Theatre Production (1)

+and

 9 elective credits from other Theatre offerings

+'''

-\\ THEU 181 must be taken for a minimum of three (3) credit hours.
+THEU 181 must be taken for a minimum of three (3) credit hours.

 Twelve (12) credit hours of the minor must be completed at Regent University.
 A student may not both major and minor in Theatre.
 Students who complete a minor may later choose to apply those credits to a major, but they will not also earn the minor.
 Students minoring in Theatre may not substitute courses from English or Film and Television to fulfill their elective requirement towards the minor.